 Kelsey is a graduate of Baker University, having earned a degree in Mass Media with a double emphasis in Print and Broadcast.
 She was a three-time captain and All-Conference player on the Wildcat softball team.
 Academically, she earned a spot on the Dean’s Honor Roll for four years.

-Kelsey spent three years as a Steering Committee Member for The United Way of Greater Kansas City’s LINC Group and current serves on the Steering Committee for the nonprofit organization RareKC, leading PR and social media sub-committees.
+Kelsey is a member of Centurions, a leadership development program for Kansas City’s emerging leaders.
+She spent three years as a Steering Committee Member for The United Way of Greater Kansas City’s LINC Group and currently serves on the Steering Committee for the nonprofit organization RareKC, leading PR and social media sub-committees.
 She is a former “Big Sis” for the Big Brothers Big Sisters of Greater Kansas City organization.
 Kelsey is an avid sports fan, and proudly cheers on the Kansas Jayhawks, Kansas City Royals and Kansas City Chiefs.
 She enjoys spending her free time with her husband, two young daughters, and mini Australian Shepard, Ralph.

 As our Vice President, Community Relations, Ryan has led numerous special projects for many of our corporate and philanthropic clients over the past 17 years.
 In his tenure at Parris, Ryan has been involved in all aspects of developing and implementing public relations and marketing communications plans and has executive produced a number of high-profile grand openings, press conferences and special events.
 He has managed events for Burns & McDonnell, Sprint and Sprint Center, the Greater Kansas City Chamber of Commerce, Starlight Theatre and many others.